 Google punishes websites that have broken links and spelling mistakes on them.
 This means you could be lower down the search engine results pages for your chosen keywords.
 Not only that, real people might not trust you if your website's content feels outdated or wrong.

-To keep your SEO and your reputation intact, go through each and every web page (yes, blog posts too) and see if any links or copy needs updating.
+To keep your SEO and your reputation intact, go through every web page (yes, blog posts too) and see if any links or copy needs updating.
 For links, try the free Dead Link Checker or Google Webmaster Tools.
 For spelling and grammar, we can't recommend enough the wonderful Grammarly.

 Introduce strong calls to action and easy navigation